Generating adversarial inputs for a graph neural network model of AC power flow: Conclusion

 \section{Conclusion}

 This work is a proof-of-concept that adversarial points can be systematically identified for a state-of-the-art neural network model of AC power flow.
-We have demonstrated the method on a small, 14-bus test system, but we believe the method will apply to larger systems as well.
-The results of Shin et al. \cite{shin2024accelerating} show that interior point methods, such as the IPOPT algorithm we use here, can solve problems with large-scale power networks while our prior results \cite{parker2025gpu} show that these methods can solve problems with large-scale neural network models.
-Additionally, we note that by keeping loads fixed, we have significantly constrained the input space that we search for adversarial points.
+We have demonstrated the method on a small, 14-bus test system.
+Future work should apply these methods to larger networks and additional NN models.
+We note that by keeping loads fixed, we have significantly constrained the input space that we search for adversarial points.
 Worse points than those shown here can likely be generated if loads (and line parameters) are used as degrees of freedom as well.

-We believe this work motivates the need for continued robustness testing of neural network surrogate models for AC power flow, development of rigorous validation methods for these models, and development of adversarially robust training and inference methodologies.
+This work motivates the need for continued robustness testing of neural network surrogate models for AC power flow, development of rigorous validation methods for these models, and development of adversarially robust training and inference methodologies.